 Report of Regents Professional Practice Committee to The Board of Regents

-Your Professional Practice Committee held its scheduled meeting on March 15, 2021.
-All Committee members participated in the meeting by video conference call, except Regent Josephine Victoria Finn.
-Chancellor Lester W. Young, Jr., Regent Nan Eileen Mead, and Regent Ruth B. Turner attended the meeting, but did not vote on any case or action.
+Your Professional Practice Committee held its scheduled meeting on March 15, 2022.
+All members were present.
+Chancellor Lester W. Young, Jr., Regent Susan W. Mittler, and Regent Aramina Vega Ferrer also attended the meeting, but did not vote on any case or action.

 Professional Discipline Cases

-These recommendations are made following the review of 49 cases involving sixteen registered professional nurses, ten licensed practical nurses, six licensed practical nurses who are also registered professional nurses, two architects, two certified public accountants, two pharmacists, one chiropractor, one licensed master social worker who is also a licensed clinical social worker, one pharmacy, and one veterinarian.
+These recommendations are made following the review of 33 cases involving seven registered professional nurses, six licensed practical nurses, two licensed practical nurses who are also registered professional nurses, one architect, one architecture professional corporation, one dentist, one licensed master social worker who is also a licensed clinical social worker, one licensed mental health counselor, one massage therapist, one midwife, one physical therapist, one professional engineer, one psychologist, one registered professional nurse who is also a nurse practitioner in Adult Health, one registered professional nurse who is also a nurse practitioner in Family Health, and one veterinarian.

 MOTION FOR ACTION BY FULL BOARD

 Chancellor and Colleagues: Your Professional Practice Committee recommends, and we move, that the Board of Regents act affirmatively upon each recommendation in the written report of the Committee's deliberations at its meeting on March 15, 2022, copies of which have been distributed to each Regent.

 Your Committee discussed several topics of interest, including:

 - Deputy Commissioner's Report/Update

 - Proposed Amendment of Section 63.9 of the Regulations of the Commissioner of Education Relating to the Administration of Immunizations by Pharmacists (2nd Emergency Action)